GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 export GOOGLE_CLOUD_PROJECT=[PROJECT ID]
 ```

-> :warning: this guide uses Cloud Spanner and GKE, these services are billed by
+> :warning: this guide uses Cloud Spanner and GKE.
+These services are billed by
 > the hour **even if you stop using them**.
-The charges can reaches the
+The charges can reach the
 > **hundreds** or even **thousands** of dollars per month if you configure a
 > large Cloud Spanner instance or large GKE cluster.
 Consult the
 > [Pricing Calculator] for details.
 Please remember to delete any Cloud Spanner